Whiterrrrr/BREEZE/README.md

 # BREEZE on Quadruped with RND exploration data
 python main_offline.py breeze quadruped rnd \
   --eval_tasks stand run walk jump \
-  --seed 42 --learning_steps 400000
+  --seed 42 --learning_steps 1000000
 ```

 Configuration defaults (network sizes, optimizers, diffusion settings, etc.) are stored in `agents/<algo>/config.yaml`.
 Override any value via CLI flags or by editing the YAML.

 ### Reproducing the Paper
-We provide the domain-specific hyperparameters used in our experiments can be found in [domain_specific_hyp.md](docs/domain_specific_hyp.md) to reproduce our result.
+We provide the domain-specific hyperparameters used in our experiments in [domain_specific_hyp.md](docs/domain_specific_hyp.md) to reproduce our result.

 ## Acknowledgements
+We thank all the contributions of prior studies:
 - This implementation is based on the [Zero-Shot Reinforcement Learning from Low Quality Data](https://enjeeneer.io/projects/zero-shot-rl/) codebase.

 - The implementation of Diffusion model is based on [IDQL](https://arxiv.org/pdf/2304.10573)